 Dining options are numerous and span the spectrum of wants with something for everyone.
 At the cheaper end, Pizza Rock (Raked our best pizza by the slice in Vegas) delivers a high-quality slice for next to nothing.

 Freedom Beat, located on the casino floor is open 24 hours and serves up American-style food at a $10-$20 average price point.
-Stop in to check out live music acts on Fri/Sat/Sun – A full schedule of events is available here.
+Stop in to check out live music acts on Fri/Sat/Sun – See Freedom Beat’s event calendar here.

 Triple George resides on the higher end of the price/quality spectrum but is a fantastic value compared to steakhouses on the Strip.
 You can expect to pay $20 for pasta entrees and anywhere from $30-$80 for meatier items depending on what you are feeling.
-Check out the full dinner menu here.
+Check out Triple George’s menu here.

 Furnace Bar is smack dab in the middle of the casino floor as well and offers bar-top video poker with progressives.
 I couldn’t tell you how much beer is because they kept the comped beverages flowing as VP drained my wallet.
 Excellent service.

 Could You Hear Fremont Street Noise from your room?

 My room overlooked Fremont Street, however, the fact that DTG is set a couple of blocks back from the commotion was helpful.
 Live music shows were certainly audible, but not intrusive to sleep.
 A white noise machine and earplugs are provided but I didn’t find it necessary and fell asleep with ease.
 I supposed the 8 beers didn’t hurt either.